shinyorg/documentation/src/content/docs/ble/peripheral.md

   cancelling the previous pending connection first (iOS otherwise holds onto its connection slot).
 - **Windows** - the connection is held by a `GattSession` with `MaintainConnection` set, so the OS keeps the link up and re-establishes it itself.
+- **Linux (BlueZ)** - Shiny re-issues the connect on a disconnect, but the adapter's own `Powered` state is not tracked, so the Bluetooth off/on handling described below does not apply there.
 :::

 ### Bluetooth turned off and on

+Applies to **iOS, Mac Catalyst, macOS, and Android**.
 Users toggle Bluetooth in Settings - often *because* something is misbehaving - and neither OS reports the resulting drop per peripheral.
 CoreBluetooth does not call `didDisconnectPeripheral` when the adapter powers down, and several Android devices deliver no GATT connection-state callback either.
 Shiny watches the adapter itself and treats a power-down as a disconnect:

 - Every peripheral that was `Connected` or `Connecting` gets the full teardown a real disconnect gets - notifiers cleared, in-flight operations broken so the operation queue is not left holding its lock, and on Android the GATT